Om1938/wksp-mern-2025-frontend/clipboard.md

 ## Whenever we call setStateVariable, React knows that the state has changed and re-renders the component to reflect the new state.

 Context API in react

+How can you :

+Insert post
+Insert Multiple posts
+Read
+Query - Find (by id, by userId, by date rande, etc) delete